DFHack/dfhack/docs/plugins/infiniteSky.rst

 infiniteSky
 ===========
+Tags:
+:dfhack-keybind:``

 Automatically allocates new z-levels of sky at the top of the map as you build up, or on request allocates many levels all at once.

 Usage:

+``enable infiniteSky``
+    Enables monitoring of constructions.
+If you build anything in the second highest z-level, it will allocate one more sky level.
+You can build stairs up as high as you like!
-``infiniteSky n``
+``infiniteSky [<n>]``
     Raise the sky by n z-levels.
-``infiniteSky enable/disable``
-  Enables/disables monitoring of constructions.
-If you build anything in the second to highest z-level, it will allocate one more sky level.
-This is so you can continue to build stairs upward.
+If run without parameters, raises the sky by one z-level.

 .. warning::